The Cape Canaveral Community Garden

 The City is proud to announce that as of March 2018, the Kairos Community Garden is a member of the informal Community Garden Network of Brevard (CGNB).
 The CGNB serves to inspire, connect, and support local efforts in sharing knowledge and resources for the creation and maintenance of sustainable urban and suburban gardens.
 This unique network promotes volunteerism, awareness, inclusion and education to empower both citizens and municipalities to undertake their own environmental and agricultural projects.
 Its mission is to enhance and maintain the natural beauty of our County’s ecosystems while helping others achieve best practices in meeting their economic, environmental and social needs.

-- The Cape Canaveral Community Garden opened for Season 4 in October 2019
+- The Cape Canaveral Community Garden current gardeners:

 The Community Garden has:

 - Plots made from upcycled Hurricane Irma debris

 - Spiral herb garden made from coquina boulders leftover from a shoreline restoration project